What to eat with your coffee

 So I figured I’d do some research and hoped to come up with some groundbreaking information on how to enjoy your roasted beans the most.

-Without knowing it, we do already pair our coffee with sweet pastry dishes – think about it – muffins, donuts, croissants – are all usually eaten in the morning, or at your favourite coffee shop with a cup of your favourite coffee.
+Without knowing it, we do already pair our coffee with sweet pastry dishes – think about it – muffins, doughnuts, croissants – are all usually eaten in the morning, or at your favourite coffee shop with a cup of your favourite coffee.

 What I discovered by researching was that, like wine, the food that goes with your coffee actually depends on the body and acidity of your coffee.